 Farmers may lose their cassava stems to destruction by fire or diseases and pests and even to bad weather conditions.
 Farmers may also desire specific variety that is not available in sufficient quantities.
 These are just a few of the ways cassava stems may be into shortages.

 What do farmers do in the situation of cassava stems shortages?

 This outline of steps will help farmers reproduce cassava stems (planting materials) in any case of shortages.
-It also eliminate the incidence of cassava diseases spread through the planting materials.
+It also eliminates the incidence of cassava diseases spread through the planting materials.

 This helps to avoid the spread of cassava diseases.
 Farmers are sure to produce planting materials that are free of cassava diseases.

-Cut cassava stem into smaller parts using sharp objects like saw, secateurs or cutlass.
-Blunt edges damages the stems exposing it to infections.
+2. Cut cassava stem into smaller parts using sharp objects like saw, secateurs or cutlass.
+Blunt edges damage the stems exposing it to infections.

-Sprouting can be done in a nursery box or in lose soils on the ground with adequate moisture.
+Sprouting can be done in a nursery box or in loose soils on the ground with adequate moisture.

 Within the first 10 weeks after transplanting, control weeds efficiently and manually in order to produce healthy and strong plants.

 6. Harvest stems 6-7 months after transplanting